 In his last operational executive role as Executive Vice President and China Managing Director for Thoughtful Media Group, Scott successfully launched China’s first and largest multi-channel network (MCN) of online video creators, which helped a roster of blue-chip brand clients to reach and influence consumer audiences.
 Earlier, as Partner in charge of Gallup Consulting’s Shanghai office, as Director of McKinsey’s Insights China, and as Senior Strategy Director, China for WPP’s Wunderman, he led organizations that helped Fortune 500 clients make key strategic decisions for their China businesses based on specific market and consumer intelligence.

 Scott holds a BA in Economics from the University of California at Berkeley and he received both an MBA in finance and a JD from UCLA.
 He is fully conversational in Mandarin Chinese, and lives in Shanghai with his wife (who is a local entrepreneur building a children’s fashion brand) and young daughter.
-Beyond business, Scott likes to take both his girls on plenty of dates; he participates in marathons and triathlons as well as liking to get out the tennis court and golf course; and he serves as an amateur wine master in his local Beefsteak & Burgundy club.
+Beyond business, Scott likes to take both his girls on plenty of dates; he participates in marathons and triathlons as well as liking to get out on the tennis court and golf course; and he serves as an amateur wine master in his local Beefsteak & Burgundy club.

 Favorite Quote: “Life is a marathon, not a sprint” Original source unknown, but can easily substitute “China” for “Life”